datalad-handbook/book/docs/basics/101-139-hostingservices.rst

    others -- e.g., in case of theft -- to log in to servers or services with SSH authentication [#f2]_, and configure an ``ssh agent`` to handle this passphrase for you with a single command.
-How to do all of this is detailed in the above tutorial.
+How to do all of this is detailed in the tutorial.

 #.
 Use the URL to add the repository as a sibling.
 There are two commands that allow you to do that; both require you give the sibling a name of your choice (common name choices are ``upstream``, or a short-cut for your user name or the hosting platform, but its completely up to you to decide):